AdobeDocs/pass.en/help/authentication/tve-dashboard-reports.md

 This report displays the Time-To-Live (TTL) of the authorization token configured for your Channels integrations with various MVPDs across all [platforms](#platforms).

-The authorization token Time-To-Live, also referred to as AuthZ TTL, is displayed in human readable values such as days, hours, minutes, and seconds.
+The authorization token Time-To-Live also referred to as AuthZ TTL, is displayed in human readable values such as days, hours, minutes, and seconds.

 The AuthZ TTL reports allow you to visually inspect the amount of time a user will be authorized to watch content, considering a specific MVPD and platform.